sleepy-juan/PoZangZee/documents/DP3/DP3_PaperPrototyping.md

 * Task 3 (The **Calendar** Feature)
   * **Mid**: P2 got confused of on which criteria the dates were selected as due dates.

+> **plan for Theme A**: Affordance was the most critical theme that arose during the user study.
+We will try to make the overall UI (the main page) more learnable, as well as coming up with better names for the functions/labels we wish to create.

 ### Theme B: Customization + More Suggestions
 * Task 1 (The **Formatting** Feature)
   * **Low**: P3 tried to send the email to multiple recipients, by stacking their names.